Ariane Ascaride

 Ariane Ascaride (born 10 October 1954) is a French actress and screenwriter.
 She has appeared in films such as Marius et Jeannette (Marius and Jeannette), Ma vraie vie à Rouen (The True Story of My Life in Rouen; USA, My Life on Ice) and À la place du coeur (Where the Heart Is).
 She also starred in and co-wrote the screenplay for Le Voyage en Arménie (Armenia).

 Personal life

 Daughter of Henriette, an office worker, and a representative, himself son of Neapolitan immigrant, and sister of the director Pierre Ascaride and the writer Gilles Ascaride, Ariane assists early to the amateur shows in which her father is involved.

-Ariane Ascaride is the wife of the French director Robert Guédiguian.
+Ariane Ascaride is married to the French director Robert Guédiguian.

 Philanthropy

 The actress is a member of the sponsoring committee of the French Coalition for the Decade for the Culture of Peace and Non-violence.